tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@killcodeX/index.md

 ### introduction

-I am currently working as FrontEnd Developer in [Skimbox](http://skimbox.co/), from my freshman year I started working as part time blogger and content writer through which I also oppurtunity to work in different domains like SEO and Social Media Marketing, but I always had love for coding, I used to code simultaneously on [HACKERANK](https://www.hackerrank.com/diazzaaquib), then finaly in my third year I started working on small web projects and started doing my Frelancing job.
+I am currently working as FrontEnd Developer in [Skimbox](http://skimbox.co/), from my freshman year I started working as part time blogger and content writer through which I also oppurtunity to work in different domains like SEO and Social Media Marketing, but I always had love for coding, I used to code simultaneously on [HACKERANK](https://www.hackerrank.com/diazzaaquib), then finaly in my third year I started working on small web projects and started doing my Freelancing job.

 ## why are you taking this challenge?